-WASHINGTON, DC – July 31, 2018 – The following statement can be attributed to Mary Jackson, CEO of the Online Lenders Alliance:
+WASHINGTON, DC – July 31, 2018 – The following statement can be attributed to the Online Lenders Alliance:

 “We applaud the work of the Treasury Department and the Office of the Comptroller of the Currency in undertaking a deep, thoughtful review of the fintech space and the essential role it plays in driving innovation and ensuring all Americans have access to credit.

 “For prime consumers, rapid innovation has delivered new options that meet evolving needs and consumer expectations.
 Today’s announcements take significant steps toward ensuring those same benefits are available to non-prime consumers, unlocking the power of technology to help them manage their finances and access products that best fit their needs.